Frequently Asked Questions

 Can I ask not to have a certain item in the bag?

 Unfortunately we are a small box scheme and we don’t have the resources to organise and offer bespoke bags.
-However there is usually a SWAP BOX at each drop point that you can use to rid yourself of unwanted veg in exchange for something you do. *Please note the swap box has been suspended due to Corona virus but we hope to reinstate soon*
+However there is usually a SWAP BOX at each drop point that you can use to rid yourself of unwanted veg in exchange for something different.

 Do I have to have a bag every week?